kerolloz/03-CS-Second-Term/Computer-Architecture.md

 ## Lecture 9

-**Instruction Processing “Cycle”:**
+### Instruction Processing “Cycle”

 - Instructions are processed under the direction of a “control unit” step by step.
 - Instruction cycle: Sequence of steps to process an instruction
 - Fundamentally, there are six phases:
   1. Fetch
   2. Decode
   3. Evaluate Address
   4. Fetch Operands
   5. Execute
   6. Store Result
 - Not all instructions require all six phases

-**Instruction Processing “Cycle” vs. Machine Clock Cycle:**
+### Instruction Processing “Cycle” vs. Machine Clock Cycle

 1. Single-cycle machine:
   - All six phases of the instruction processing cycle take a single machine clock cycle to complete.
   - All state updates made at the end of an instruction’s execution.